Sound-Guided Semantic Video Generation: Introduction

 To overcome these challenges, we propose a novel framework that can semantically invert sound to the StyleGAN latent space for video generation.
-Style-based generator architecture in StyleGAN achieves state-of-the-art visual quality on high-resolution images.
 The difficulty of inverting audio into the StyleGAN latent space is that the image regenerated after inverting the audio is visually irrelevant to the audio.
 To resolve this issue, we employ the joint embedding prior knowledge learned from large-scale multimodal data (image, text, sound) to sound inverting.
 A high fidelity video is generated by moving the latent vector in the $\mathcal{W}+$ space which is disentangled latent space of StyleGAN.
 Our sound-encoder learns to put the latent space $\mathcal{W}+$ from the sound input and find the trajectory from the initial latent code for video generation.
 As shown in Fig.~\ref{fig:video-example}, we generate a video whose meaning is consistent with the given sound-input.

 Contrastive Language-Image Pre-Training~(CLIP)~\cite{radford2learning} creates a very powerful joint multimodal embedding space with 400 million image-text pair data.
 We leverage a CLIP-based multimodal embedding space~(sound-image, text-image) trained on a large scale at the same time.
 This multimodal embedding space provides guidance when walking in the $\mathcal{W}+$ space.
 StyleCLIP~\cite{Patashnik_2021_ICCV} and TediGAN~\cite{xia2021tedigan} leverage the representational power of CLIP for text-driven image editing.
 Recently, the prior knowledge of CLIP has been transferred to the audio-visual relationship, making it possible to develop various applications using CLIP in sound modality~\cite{wu2021wav2clip,lee2021sound}.
 In this paper, we exploit the prior knowledge of audio-visual to generate a complete video related to sound.
 Furthermore, we introduce a frame generator that finds the desired trajectory from the sound.
 The frame generator predicts the latent code of the next time by using audio as a constraint.
 StyleGAN's style latent vector has a hierarchical representation, and our frame generator which is divided into three layers predicts coarse, mid, and fine style, respectively.
 Therefore, our proposed method provides nonlinear guidance for each time step beyond the linear interpolation of latent vectors~(see Fig.~\ref{fig:interpolation-Analysis}).
 The latent code of our proposed method travels in the guidance of the audio in the latent space of StyleGAN with generating audio semantic meaningful and diverse output.
 In contrast, the general interpolation method travels in the latent space in one direction without any guide at regular intervals.